-- (a) 1 July 2014 applying to the adopted charge rates. - (b) The date stated in the LGIP for estimates of the establishment costs for the local government's trunk infrastructure networks; - (c) The date stated in the Netserve Plan for estimates of the establishment costs for the distributor-retailer's trunk infrastructure networks.
+- (a) 1 July 2018 for the 2018-2019 financial year applying to the adopted charge rates. - (b) The date stated in the LGIP for estimates of the establishment costs for the local government's trunk infrastructure networks; - (c) The date stated in the Netserve Plan for estimates of the establishment costs for the distributor-retailer's trunk infrastructure networks.